Homemade Meat Sauce

 • Black pepper, to taste

-Simmer gently until the sauce thickens slightly and flavors are well blended, stirring occasionally.
+12. Simmer gently for about 15 minutes, stirring occasionally, until the sauce thickens slightly and the flavors blend together.

 Notes

-• Cooking times are estimates and may vary
+• Cooking times may vary depending on equipment and ingredient temperature.

 Leave a Comment